 Pet Circle

-Last Updated: 06/05/2025
+Last Updated: 02/02/2026

-How to Pill a Cat
+How to Pill a Cat: Step by Step Vet Guide

 Author: Dr Ivan Duong DVM

-Reading Time: 10 minutes - short read
+Reading Time: 5 minutes - short read

-The idea of pilling a cat can be daunting to many pet owners, however it is an important skill to master in the event that your cat may require medications when they're feeling unwell.
 The easiest way to pill a cat is to use food as a disguise, you may attempt to make a 'meatball' by hiding the tablet or capsule within a small ball of canned food or cheese.
 Avoid making the meatball too big and you can gauge your cat's reaction to a meatball without medication first.

 If you're unable to 'trick' your cat into eating the medication hidden in food, you may have to physically give the medication.
 A pill-popper is a great tool to aid the procedure.
 Below are step-by-step instructions on how to safely pill pop your cat.